cybertraining-dsc/fa20-523-301/project/project.md

 These datasets were chosen because they allow for a review of individual game performance, for each team, throughout each season in the recent decade.
 Aggregate statistics such as points per game (ppg) can be deceptive because duration of the metric is such a large period of time.
 The large sample of 82 games can lead to a perception issue when reviewing the data.
 These datasets include more variables to help us determine effects to player injury, such as minutes per game (mpg) to understand how strenuous the pre-injury performance or how fatigue may have played a factor in the injury.
 Understanding more of the variables such as fouls given or drawn can help determine if the player or other team seemed to be the primary aggressor before any injury.

 ## 4. Methodology

+The objective of this project is to develop performance indicators for injured players returning to basketball in the NBA.
+It is unreasonable to expect a player to return to the same level of play post injury immediately upon starting back up after recovery.
+It often takes a player months if not years to return to the same level of play as pre-injury, especially considering the severity of the injuries.
+In order to successfully analyse this information from the datasets, a predictive model will need to be created using a large set of the data to train.

+From this point, a test run will be used to gauge the validity and accuracy of the model compared to some of the data set aside.
+The model created will be able to provide feature importance to give a better understanding of which specific features are the most crucial when it comes to determining how bad the effects of an injury may or may not be on player performance.
+Feature engineering will be performed prior to training the model in order to improve the chances of higher accuracy from the predictions.
+This model could be used to keep an eye out for how a player's performance intensity and the engineered features could affect how long a player takes to recover from injury, if there are any warning signs prior to an injury, and even how well they perform when returning.

 ### 4.1 Development of Models